Midi and MP3 Files: Gloria and Other

 Using an Android phone or tablet

-- An Android device can play a midi file without any extra software.
-However, I recommend going to the play store to install the (free) "Midi Sheet Music" program.
+- An Android device may be able to play a midi or mp3 file without any extra software.
+However, for midi files consider going to the Google Play Store to install the (free) "Midi Sheet Music" program.
 It allows you to change the tempo and has some other options.

-- Access this web page from your Android browser and then click on the direct midi file links at the top of this page.
-From there select a midi file and download it to your Android device.
+- Access this web page from your Android browser and then click on the "Midi files and MP3 files" link at the top of this page.
+From there open the desired folder and select a midi file and download it to your Android device.
 It will probably be in some "Download" folder.
 On my Android device it is in "/sdcard/Download/".

 - Now you can open the "Midi Sheet Music" program and browse to where you downloaded the midi file and play it.